So you’ve got yourself a pair (or any number) of active speakers and are wondering if it’s okay to leave them turned on when they’re not in use.

 There are three primary reasons why leaving active/powered speakers on can be damaging to them:

-The first enemy you’ll be avoiding when you turn off your powered speaker monitors is heat.
+Heat is the first enemy you’ll be avoiding when you turn off your powered speaker monitors.

 Though it’s unlikely that an amplifier will burn out or a speaker will blow while no audio signals are passing through them, it’s still best practice to turn the speaker/amp off when they’re not in use.
-This type of damage is typically caused by overloading the amplifier and/or speaker with excessive audio signal levels.
+This type of damage is typically caused by excessive audio signal levels overloading the amplifier and/or speaker.